CS-LEE2022/ML_data_pipeline/README.md

 ### Problem 1: Raw Data Processing

-- Task_id = process_raw_data
+- Task_id = `process_raw_data`
-- Python module: tasks/ process_raw_data.py
+- Python module = `tasks/ process_raw_data.py`

-There is a large amount of data files to process, python multiprocessing package does not work on airflow, so I use billiard instead of multiprocessing to implement the multiprocessing.
+There is a large amount of data files to process, python multiprocessing package does not work on airflow, so I used billiard instead of multiprocessing to implement the multiprocessing (reference 1).

 I am testing on a computer with 4 cores in total, 2 cores are used in the multiprocessing.
 So the ceiling of performance improvement is to reduce the running time by 50%.
-If it can be tested a laptop with more cores, the it would be much beneficiary from multiprocessing.
+If the DAG can be tested on a computing resouce with more cores, the it would be much beneficiary from multiprocessing.

 ### Problem 2: Feature Engineering

-- Task_id= feature_engineering
+- Task_id = `feature_engineering`
-- Python module: tasks/ feature_engineering.py
+- Python module: `tasks/ feature_engineering.py`

 Similarly, I implemented multiprocessing by billiard in this task.
-Two cores can be running parallelly in my testing.Besides, the unit test of the feature engineering function is saved in the `other/unnittest` folder.
+Two cores can be running parallelly in my testing.
+Besides, the unit test of the feature engineering function is saved in the `other/unnittest` folder.
 It includes six test cases in total:

-- Three tests for the volume moving average calculation.
-I chose a random stock, chose the first, last and NA values from the result, and then compare with the expected values (manually calculated);
+- Three tests for the `vol_moving_avg` calculation.
+I chose a random stock, chose the first, last and NA values from the result, and then compared with the expected values (manually calculated);
-- Three tests for the volume moving average calculation.
-I chose a random stock, chose the first, last and NA values from the result, and then compare with the expected values (manually calculated).
+- Three tests for the `adj_close_rolling_med` calculation.
+I chose a random stock, chose the first, last and NA values from the result, and then compared with the expected values (manually calculated).

-To run the unit test, direct to the unittest folder and run the python script unittest_feature_engineering_calc.py.
+To run the unit test, direct to the unittest folder and run the python script `unittest_feature_engineering_calc.py`.
 The result shows:

 <img width="661" alt="unitest_result" src="https://github.com/CS-LEE2022/ML_data_pipeline/assets/42905162/eeff4cff-d128-4051-a4fa-9073d300041b">

 ### Problem 3: Integrate ML Training

-- Task_id= model_training
+- Task_id = `model_training`
-- Python module: tasks/ ML_model_training_polyreg.py
+- Python module = `tasks/ ML_model_training_polyreg.py`

-Linear regression model is too restrict in this case.
-We only have two features, in order to capture the non-linear relationship between the features and the target, I chose to use polynomial regression model with the order of 2, The RMSE (root-mean-square-error) is much reduced compared to the linear regression.
+Linear regression model is too restricted in this case.
+We only have two features, in order to capture the non-linear relationship between the features and the target, I chose to use polynomial regression model with the order of 2, The RMSE (Root-Mean-Square-Error) is much reduced compared to the linear regression.

+The resulting model is saved as `/data/trained_model/ml_model.pkl`.

+The training metrics (RMSE) is appended to `/data/trained_model/model_training_log.pkl`.
+Any other metrics, loss or error values can be easily added to this log file.

 ### Problem 4: Model Serving